Spring H-L

 Botanical Family: Dilleniaceae

-Fruit: a 2-celled follicle.
+Fruit: The fruit is a 2-celled follicle.

 Hibbertia sericea var sericea